 “If the bee disappeared off the face of the earth, man would only have four years left to live.” – Maurice Maeterlinck, The Life of the Bee

-Bees are the big pollinators.
+They are big pollinators.
 For many plants to reproduce they need to pollinate.
 They collect nectar and pollen from the flower of a plant, some of this pollen from the flower’s male reproductive organ sticks to the bee’s hairs.
 Then the bee goes to another flower and some of this pollen is rubbed off onto the flowers female reproductive organ.
 Now, fertilization can happen; a fruit, carrying seeds, can develop.

 Do note that Bees are Dying!
 Monsanto’s Roundup Blamed